screepers/steamless-client/README.md

 #### Custom server list

-Specify the path to your custom server list JSON file:
+Specify the path to your custom server list json file:

 ```sh
 npx screepers-steamless-client --server_list ./custom_server_list.json
 ```

-The custom server list JSON file should follow the same format as the provided [server_list.json](server_list.json).
-Each object in the JSON file should include a `type`, `name`, and `url`:
+The custom server list json file should follow the same format as the provided [server_list.json](server_list.json).
+Each object in the json file should include a `type`, `name`, and `url`:
 * `type`: This is used to organize servers into sections.
 * `name`: This is the name of the server.
 * `url`: This is used to create a link to the server.